A new construction of CAT(0) cube complexes: Notation and preliminaries

 \subsection{Cube and simplicial complexes}

-A {\em cube complex} is a collection of cubes glued together via isometries of faces (for more details see \cite{sageev_cat0_2014}).
+A {\em cube complex} $X$ is a collection of cubes glued together via isometries of faces (for more details see \cite{sageev_cat0_2014}).
 A connected cube complex comes with a natural \emph{Euclidean metric} obtained by putting the Euclidean metric on each cube $c = [0, 1]^n$ and taking the resulting path metric.
-Similarly, a \emph{$\Delta$\=/complex} is a collection of simplices glued together via isometries of faces and, as above, a connected $\Delta$\=/complex naturally comes with an \emph{all-right spherical metric} obtained by making every simplex isometric to a spherical simplex (\emph{i.e.} a simplex in the unitary sphere $\SS^n$) with edge length $\frac{\pi}{2}$.
-A disconnected $\Delta$\=/complex can be made a metric space by assigning to each component its all-right spherical metric and insisting that points in different components have distance $\pi$.
+We will insist that the characteristic map of a cube $\chi_c\colon c\to X$ is injective.
+This can always be arranged by barycentric subdivision.

+Similarly, a \emph{$\Delta$\=/complex} is a collection of simplices glued together via isometries of faces.
+We will once again insist that the characteristic map of a simplex $\chi_\sigma\colon \sigma\to X$ is injective.
 A $\Delta$\=/complex is \emph{simplicial} if every pair of simplices share at most one face.
-Note that a simplex in a simplicial complex is uniquely determined by its vertices, we will therefore identify every simplex with its set of vertices $\sigma\leftrightarrow[z_0,\ldots,z_k]$.
+A simplex in a simplicial complex is uniquely determined by its vertices, we will therefore identify every simplex with its set of vertices $\sigma\leftrightarrow[z_0,\ldots,z_k]$.

 A map $f\colon X\to Y$ between cube complexes is a \emph{cubical map} if the image of every $n$\=/cube $c\subseteq X$ is a $k$\=/cube $c'\subseteq Y$ for some $k\leq n$ and the restriction of $f$ to $c$ is a projection $[0,1]^n\to [0,1]^k$.
 Similarly, a map between $\Delta$\=/complexes is \emph{simplicial} if it sends simplices to simplices (possibly collapsing them).